alphagov/govuk-prototype-kit/docs/making-pages.md

 ### Using Mustache in the app

-When working with the prototyping app, your version of the above exists like so:
+When working with the prototype kit, your version of the above exists like so:

 The following route (where the `response` parameter is `res`) would sit in [routes.js](../app/routes.js):